-The Pokémon in your lead spot will be the first one you use in battle.
-You want to make sure they’re a bulky option, capable of handling whatever Pokémon type your opponent can throw at you during these battles.
+The Pokémon in your lead spot will be the first one you use in battle in Pokémon Go.
+Therefore, you want to make sure they’re a bulky option, capable of handling whatever Pokémon type your opponent can throw at you during these battles.

 Switch tier list

-These will be the ideal switch Pokémon.
-These are normally in your second or third slot, and will be the Pokémon you swap out when using your first or final Pokémon, normally to protect against specific counters for your team.
+These will be the ideal switch Pokémon in Pokémon Go’s Great League competition.
+These are normally in your second or third slot and will be the Pokémon you swap out when using your first or final Pokémon to protect against specific counters for your team.

 Closer tier list

-The Pokémon in the closer position in your Battle League team will be the final Pokémon you use against your opponent.
-It needs to be a hybrid of being a bulky Pokémon, but also have enough power to defeat the final choice of your opponent.
+The Pokémon in the Closer position will be the final Pokémon you use against your opponent in Pokémon Go’s Great League.
+It needs to be a hybrid of being a bulky Pokémon and has enough power to defeat the final choice of your opponent.